Wedding Music

 Love Theme from St Elmo's Fire - David Foster

-Vocal Unity Candle Music:
+Vocal Unity Candle Songs:

 I will be here - Steven Curtis Chapman